industrial-edge/pingpong-python/docs/Instalation.md

 #### Create configuration

-Once you have successfully uploaded the QR Code Scanner application to your IEM you need to add the mentioned configuration file to your application.
+Once you have successfully uploaded the application to your IEM you need to add the mentioned configuration file to your application.
 You can either choose between version and non versioned configuration files.
 The non version configuration file will be described in the next steps.
 Go to **Applications/** **My Projects** and open your application.
 Here you can create a new configuration file.
 Screenshots are from different app but procedure is the same.

+For more detailed explanation of configuration see the Industrial Edge App developer guide.

 **Add** **Configuration**

+Note that screenshot uses different app but UI looks same
 ![deploy VFC](./graphics/add_config_file.png)
 **Configure** **Configuration**